Locations:

 Hepatitis A

 Hepatitis A is a liver disease caused by the hepatitis A virus (HAV).
 It’s a very contagious disease.
-It spreads through close person-to-person contact.
-You can also get it by eating contaminated food or drink.
-The infection causes mild symptoms that often go away without treatment.
-Vaccination is the best way to prevent a hepatitis A infection.
+It spreads through close person-to-person contact or contaminated food or drink.
+It usually causes mild symptoms and goes away without treatment.
+But it can last several weeks to months.

 Overview